 M.A.L.D., Tufts University

 Meghan Mahoney joined J-PAL’s Policy Group in 2012 to assist with policy analysis and outreach.
 She writes policy publications, facilitates connections between researchers and implementing organizations, and works with foundations, governments, NGOs, and other organizations to share lessons and help them integrate rigorous evidence into their program and policy selection process.
-Meghan manages J-PAL’s Labor Markets program, which includes the Youth Initiative.
+Meghan manages J-PAL’s Labor Markets Sector, which includes the Youth Initiative.
 She also co-manages J-PAL’s work on cost-effectiveness analysis and works closely with J-PAL Latin America and the Caribbean (LAC)’s policy staff on policy outreach in the LAC region.

 Meghan holds an M.A.L.D. from The Fletcher School, Tufts University, where she focused her studies on Development Economics and Program Evaluation.
 Meghan earned her B.A. in International Relations and Economics from American University.